HMS Cook (K638): Service history

 In March 1961 she sailed to the New Hebrides, then returned to Fiji in July to continue survey work around the islands.
 She sailed to Auckland for repairs and annual inspection in September, then returned to Fiji in January 1962.
 In May she sailed for the Gilbert Islands for surveys and soundings, then sailed for Singapore to refit in July.
 In October Cook returned to the Gilbert & Ellice Islands.
-After her annual inspection and repairs at Auckland in April–May 1963, she returned to Fiji, surveying Bligh Water, and taking part in an international exploration project to examine equatorial currents in the central Pacific area.
+After her annual inspection and repairs at Auckland in April–May 1963, she returned to Fiji, surveying Bligh Water.

 On 1 October 1963 Cook was grounded off Suva and badly holed forward.
 After ten hours she was refloated, and made temporary repairs at Suva.
 In November she sailed to Singapore, where her captain was court-martialed and found guilty of hazarding and stranding his ship.
 She then returned to the UK via the Indian Ocean, the Suez Canal, Malta and Gibraltar.
-On her arrival back in home waters on 24 February 1964 she flew the flag of the Hydrographer of the Navy as she sailed into Devonport.
 Cook was withdrawn from service and decommissioned on 1 May 1964, and then put into Reserve.
-She was put on the Disposal List, and in 1968 was sold to BISCO for demolition.
-In April that year she was towed to Zeebrugge for breaking-up.